Request a Free Evaluation Today!

-The Energy Policy Act of 2005 Commercial Buildings Tax Deduction under Sec.
-179D provides a tax deduction of up to $1.80 per square foot for the installation of systems that reduce the total energy and power costs by 50 percent (This is really 1-time Bonus Depreciation in year placed in service).
+The tax deductions “pass-through” to individuals, LLC members, partners, shareholders, etc. the same as all ordinary tax deductions.
 Sec.
-179D components include interior lighting systems up to $.60/SF, HVAC/Hot Water up to $.60 per SF, and building envelope systems up to $.60 per SF (total of up to $1.80/SF, not to exceed cost of individual installed systems).
+179D components include interior lighting systems with a tax deduction up to $.60/SF, HVAC/Hot Water deduction up to $.60 per SF, and building envelope systems deduction up to $.60 per SF (total of up to $1.80/SF, not to exceed cost of individual installed systems).

 - Duffy+Duffy Energy Tax Savings Engineers certify that installation will reduce total annual energy and power costs by up to 50 percent or more as compared to a reference building (Requires independent Engineers certification.
 Taxpayer can’t certify their own design or work).

 - Energy and power consumption calculations are based on Department of Energy and IRS-approved software programs that compare the subject facility to an ASHRAE 90.1 Reference Building.